smilingweixiao/ChatVerse/README.md

 make frontend
 ```

-Then access [frontend](http://localhost:3000) , wait for frontend to be compiled, then you will see the website!
+Then access [frontend](http://localhost:3000), wait for frontend to be compiled, then you will see the website!

 ### Server (Backend)
 If you are using docker:
 ```
-make backend
+docker run --rm -d -p 5000:5000 --name chatverse -e OPENAI_API_KEY=<replace your OpenAI API key here> -e AUTOGEN_USE_DOCKER=False mike911209/chatverse
 ```

 If you want to run Chatverse locally: